BluAS, webpage controller for BluOS

 Buttons

 Clicking the Info(rmation)-button shows the current state of your player.
 Clicking the Artist-button randomly selects a new artist, and clicking the Album-button randomly selects another album by that artist.
-The combination of the following buttons determines how BluAS continues after the current album ends.
+The combination of the following buttons (BluAS- and Repeat-button) determines how BluAS continues after the current album ends.

 When BluAS is active! *1

-To show the current playlist of the album, you can check the little checkbox next to the Song label.
+To show the current tracklist of the album, you can check the little checkbox next to the Song label.
 The duration of the album is shown as info value, preceded by the (assumed) year of release, which is inferred from the album track file path (if applied by you).
-The playlist gets updated when the Info-button is clicked.
+The tracklist gets updated when the Info-button is clicked.
+But if the album is not (yet) set by BluAS, the text "Unset" is displayed.

 Progress bars

-Both the progress of the album playing and song are visualized by horizontal bars.
-Every time the Info-button is clicked, it is updated (including the song title) but also continuously by using the playlist and monitoring the elapsed time.
-This is the main reason why shuffle mode should not be enabled while using the BluAS webplayer.
+Both the progress of the album playing and song are visualized by horizontal bars (if an album not set yet by BluAS).
+Every time the Info-button is clicked, it is updated (including the song title) but also continuously by using the tracklist and monitoring the elapsed time.
+This is the main reason why the track shuffle mode (via the BluOS app) should not be enabled while using the BluAS web player.

 Pubquiz mode